simsam8/idd-solafune/report/report.md

 #### Segformer architecture

-SegFormer consists of two main components: the Mix Transformer (MiT) encoder and a lightweight MLP-based decoder.
-The encoder is optimized for visual tasks using overlapping patch embeddings and a hierarchical structure to effectively capture both local and global image features.
+SegFormer consists of two main components (Figure \ref{segformer_arch}): the Mix Transformer (MiT) encoder and a lightweight MLP-based decoder.
+The encoder is optimized for visual tasks, using overlapping patch embeddings and a hierarchical structure to effectively capture both local and global image features.
 Unlike traditional Vision Transformers, SegFormer replaces explicit positional encodings with Mix-FFN modules, improving robustness to varying input resolutions.

 The decoder is composed entirely of Multi-Layer Perceptrons (MLPs), which aggregate multi-scale features from the encoder.